AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

 ## Extract Text and Tables and Table Structure as CSV (w/ Renditions)

-The sample below adds option to get CSV output for tables in addition to extracting text, table, and figure element information as well as table renditions from PDF Document.
-Note that the output is a zip containing the structured information along with renditions.
+The sample below adds option to get CSV output for tables in addition to extracting text and table element information as well as table renditions from a PDF Document.
+Note that the output is a zip containing the structured information along with table renditions in PNG and CSV format.

 <CodeBlock slots="heading, code" repeat="5" languages="Java, .NET, Node JS, Python, Rest API" />